If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 16. Cape Fear Botanical Garden

-Located on the river along Eastern Blvd, the Cape Fear Botanical Garden is one of the best things to see in Fayetteville.
+Located along the river along Eastern Blvd, the Cape Fear Botanical Garden is among the best things to see in Fayetteville.
 You’ll find camellias, daffodils, a children’s garden, and more at the 80-acre Cape Fear Botanical Garden.

-Take a guided tour of the botanical garden, stroll through themed gardens, book a horticulture workshop, or enjoy other educational classes.
+Take a guided botanical garden tour, stroll through themed gardens, book a horticulture workshop, or enjoy other educational classes.
 There is a farmhouse with a collection of antique period farming tools and demonstrations on harvesting cotton, tobacco, and other crops.

 Special events include yoga in the garden, bring-your-dog nights, holiday lights, and other seasonal events.
 The Cape Fear Botanical Garden has a gift shop, a farmhouse, and a general store.